Gluten-Free Emergency Food: Gluten-Free Meals

 1.1 What Is Gluten?

-Gluten is a structural protein normally tracked down in specific cereal grains.
-It is a protein tracked down in many grains, including wheat, grain, and rye.
+Gluten is a structural protein normally found in specific cereal grains.
+It is a protein found in many grains, including wheat, barley, and rye.
 It's also considered normal in bread, pasta, pizza, and cereal.
 Sadly, gluten gives no essential supplements.

 Although "gluten" typically refers only to wheat proteins, in clinical writing, it also denotes the combination of prolamin and glutelin proteins normally found in all grains that can trigger celiac disease.

-Gluten assists food varieties with keeping up with their shape, going about as a magic that binds food.
+Gluten helps food varieties maintain their shape, acting as a glue that binds them together.

 Gluten can be found in many sorts of food sources, as demonstrated below: